-They are coming to life!
-They are coming!
+They are coming to life, they are coming.

 They are singing back to us

-The Venus of Willendorf has hip rocked open the entrance doors of Vienna’s Natural History Museum.
+The Venus of Willendorf has hip-rocked open the entrance doors of Vienna’s Natural History Museum.

 She is waltzing down the Strasse pendulous breasts swingin.’

 for millennia are arcing through the air like two ecstatic lovebirds.

 Meanwhile in Malta’s Hypogeum,

-The Sleeping Lady is waking from labyrinthine dreams,
+the Sleeping Lady is waking from labyrinthine dreams

 pregnant with power for healing.

 She is opening her eyes, rolling her sumptuous thighs

 In every corner of the globe

 are busting out of their prisons,

-vaults and glass boxes,
+vaults and glass boxes in temperature controlled rooms

 where they are seldom seen and there is no touching.

 They are growing back their broken limbs,

-repainting themselves in the colour of life
+re-painting themselves in the colour of life,

 And they are DANCING.

-along the pathways where hundreds of them are teeming,
+along the pathways where hundreds of them are streaming-

-cackling and mischieving.
+cavorting and mischieving.

-Every woman who has a besom
+Every woman who has a besom,

 revealing and concealing her treasure.